John Junior Roseboro

 After being signed by the Brooklyn Dodgers, Roseboro began his pro career with the Sheboygan Indians in 1952, hitting .365.
 He missed the 1954 season due to military service, but after less than five years in the minors, he reached the majors in June 1957.
 After backing up Roy Campanella in his first big league season, he became the starting backstop the next year after Campanella had a car accident that ended his career (the same year the Dodgers moved west to Los Angeles).

 Roseboro has his best year at the plate for the Dodgers in 1961, hitting a team-high 18 home runs and driving in 59 runs.
 He was behind the plate for a pair of no-hitters thrown by Sandy Koufax in 1962 and 1963.
-During his career, he struggled at the plate in his World Series appearances, but he hit a three-run homer in the first game of the 1963 Fall Classic.
+During his career, he struggled at the plate in his World Series appearances, but he hit a three-run homer in the first game of the 1963 Fall Classic against the New York Yankees.

 Roseboro soon recovered from the altercation, and his .272 average in 1967 was one of the best on the Dodgers club.
 After that season, he was dealt to the Twins, and he was their regular catcher for two years, including their division-winning 1969 club.
 He ended his career as a player-coach for the Washington Senators in 1970.